saket5ingh/-Assignment-Management-Software-System/README.md

 # Assignment Management Software System

-This project is a system for managing student assignments and submissions.
-It allows teachers to assign assignments to student groups, track the status of assignments, evaluate submissions, and generate reports based on various criteria.
+This is a project developed in C language for managing student assignments and submissions.
+The system allows students to form groups, each containing 2 students, and the teacher can assign different assignments to different groups.
+The teacher can evaluate the assignments offline and conduct viva for each group.
+The system maintains two databases: one for student records and another for assignment records.

+## Student Database

+The student database contains the following fields for each student record:
+- Student ID
+- Name
+- Group Partner
+- Group ID
+- Assignment Name/ID
+- Deadline
+- Status of Assignment (Submitted/Not Submitted/Evaluated)
+- Offline Evaluation Marks
+- Viva Marks

+## Assignment Database

+The assignment database contains the following fields for each assignment record:
+- Assignment ID
+- Topic Name
+- Status (Declared/Due Date Over/Evaluated)

+Each assignment record can have a separate database inside, which contains the following fields for each record:
+- Student Group ID
+- Status (Declared/Submitted/Not Submitted/Evaluated)
+- Marks Given

-## Features
+## Operations

-1. Inserting Student Records:
+The following operations are defined in the system:

-   - Allows the insertion of a student record into the student database.
-   - Automatically updates the assignment database with the appropriate changes/insertions.
+1. Insert a student record: This operation allows the insertion of a new student record into the student database.
+After insertion, appropriate changes/insertions are made in the assignment database as well.

-2. Inserting Assignment Records:
-   - Enables the insertion of an assignment record into the assignment record database.
-   - Supports assigning the same assignment to multiple student groups.
-   - Automatically updates the student database with the necessary changes/insertions.
+2. Insert assignment record: This operation allows the insertion of a new assignment record into the assignment database.
+The insertion function can take a list of students and allocate the assignment to multiple student groups, resulting in insertions in the student database as well.

-3. Changing Assignment and Student Database Status:
-   - Updates the status of the assignment and student databases based on different events, such as submission or evaluation.
+3. Change status of assignment and student database: This operation allows changing the status of the assignment and student databases based on different events, such as a student group submitting the assignment or an assignment being evaluated for a specific student group.
+Once an assignment is evaluated for all student groups, the status of the assignment itself changes to "evaluated".
-   - Tracks the submission status of student groups and the evaluation status of assignments.

-4. Printing Details of Declared but Unevaluated Assignments:
-   - Generates a report listing the details of assignments that have been declared but not yet evaluated.
+4. Print details of declared but not evaluated assignments: This operation prints the details of assignments that have been declared but not yet evaluated.

-5. Printing Details of Student Groups with Overdue Assignments:
-   - Generates a report listing the details of student groups that have not submitted their assignments even after the due date has passed.
+5. Print details of student groups who have not submitted assignments: This operation prints the details of student groups who have not submitted assignments even if the due date is over.

-6. Printing Details of Student Groups with Pending Evaluation:
-   - Generates a report listing the details of student groups whose assignments have been submitted but are yet to be evaluated.
-   - Explicitly mentions if a viva is pending for any group.
+6. Print details of student groups with pending evaluation: This operation prints the details of student groups for whom the assignment is yet to be evaluated, even though they have been submitted.
+If a viva is remaining to be taken, it is explicitly mentioned.

-7. Printing Details of Student Groups for a Given Assignment ID:
-   - Generates a report listing the details of student groups who received the assignment with the given ID.
-   - The list is ordered in decreasing order of the marks received in the assignment.
+7. Print details of student groups for a given assignment ID: This operation prints the details of student groups for a given assignment ID in decreasing order of the marks they have received in the assignment.

-8. Printing Student Groups with Top Marks in Each Assignment:
-   - Generates a report listing the student groups that received the top marks in each assignment.
+8. Print student groups receiving top marks in each assignment: This operation prints the student groups receiving top marks in each assignment given.

-9. Range Search:
-   - Allows searching and printing the details of assignments within a specified range of assignment IDs.
+9. Range search: This operation allows searching and printing the details of assignments with assignment IDs between assignment-id-1 and assignment-id-2.

 ## Usage

-To use this system, follow these steps:

-1. Install the necessary dependencies and set up the required databases.
-2. Run the program or access the web interface.
-3. Perform the desired operations by selecting the appropriate options from the menu or interface.
-4. View the generated reports or perform additional operations as needed.

-## Technologies Used

-- Programming Language: [Specify the programming language used]
-- Database: [Specify the database management system used]
-- Frameworks/Libraries: [Specify any frameworks or libraries used, if applicable]

-## Getting Started

-To get started with this project, follow the instructions below:

-1. Clone the repository: `git clone [repository URL]`
-2. Install the dependencies: [Specify the command or instructions to install dependencies]
-3. Set up the database: [Specify the steps to set up the database]
-4. Configure the project: [Specify any configuration steps required]
-5. Run the program: [Specify the command or instructions to run the program]
-6. Access the web interface: [Specify the URL or instructions to access the web interface]

-## Contributing

-Contributions to this project are welcome.
-To contribute, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes and commit them.
-4. Push your changes to your forked repository.
-5. Submit a pull request detailing your changes.

-## License

-[Specify the license for this project, if applicable]
+To use this system, you can create a menu-driven program where students and the teacher can log in (password not mandatory) and perform all the above operations.
+The program should provide options for each operation and guide the user through the necessary steps to complete the desired task.

+Please note that creating a menu-driven program is not compulsory, but extra credits may be given for implementing it.

-## Contact
+## Conclusion

-For any inquiries or support, please contact [Specify contact information].
+The Assignment Management Software System is designed to simplify the process of managing student assignments and submissions.
+It provides a user-friendly interface for students and teachers to perform various operations related to assignments and evaluations.